-1. nctions Delegated to the Ad Hoc Committee for Chief Executive, Chief Officed Deputy Chief Officer Appointments Etc.

-2.

-1. Chief Executive 74

-2. Deputy Chief Executive 78

-3. Director of Legal and Planning Services and Monitoring Officer 80

-4. Director of Housing, Leisure and Property 83

-5. Head of Neighbourhoods and Prosperity 86

-Head of Property Services

-7. Head of Public Protection 87

-8. Chief Constable of Nottinghamshire 90

-The Chief Executive and Chief Officers of Other Local Authorities

-3. ed Penalty Notices
+1. Fu Functions Delegated to the Ad Hoc Committee for Chief Executive, Chief Officer an d Deputy Chief Officer Appointments Etc 74 2.
+Functions Delegated To/Performed by Officers And the Chief Constable of No ttinghamshire (Some of These Functions Derive Directly from Statute) 74 1.
+Chief Executive 74 2.
+Deputy Chief Executive 78 3.
+Director of Legal and Planning Services and Monitoring Officer 80 4.
+Director of Housing, Leisure and Property 83 5.
+Head of Neighbourhoods and Prosperity 86 6.
+Head of Property Services 87 7.
+Head of Public Protection 87 8.
+Chief Constable of Nottinghamshire 90 9.
+The Chief Executive and Chief Officers of Other Local Authorities 90 3.
+Fix ced Penalty Notices 91